parmentelat/asynciojobs/README.md

 In some cases like esp. test scenarios, it can be helpful to add requirements to jobs that are not in the scheduler.
 The `sanitize` method removes such extra requirements, and unless you are certain it is not your case, it might be a good idea to call it explcitly before an orchestration.

-### Early checks : `Scheduler.rain_check()`
+### Early checks : `Scheduler.check_cycles()`

-`rain_check` will check for cycles in the requirements graph.
+`check_cycles` will check for cycles in the requirements graph.
 It returns a boolean.
 It's a good idea to call it before running an orchestration.

 ### Need a coroutine instead ? : `Scheduler.co_run()`